marcelogmca/llm_narrative_engine/README.md

 *   **Built-in Diagnostics & Performance Monitoring:** A real-time diagnostic interface provides creators with a detailed description of each turn, including processing time and estimated token cost for each AI agent and process—enabling fine-tuning and optimization.

+*   **High Modularity and Configuration:** The user can choose which modules are active, their LLM models, their third party accounts, debug level, etc.

 ## Architectural Overview

 The engine is a modular, event-driven architecture—designed for resiliency and extensibility.
 The backend processes are managed in Node.js and communicate with the Electron frontend via Socket.IO multi-webview.